Stephen Miller: Wider influence

 Miller led Trump's federalization of the District of Columbia National Guard.
 After the assassination of Charlie Kirk, he appeared on The Charlie Kirk Show—hosted by Vance—to vow that he would use the Department of Justice and the Department of Homeland Security to dismantle organizations involved in an alleged "vast domestic terror movement" responsible for Kirk's murder.
 As homeland security advisor, Miller separated the Homeland Security Council from the National Security Council, in a break from precedent.
-Miller, through the council, assumed a leading role—sometimes exceeding that of secretary of state and national security adviser Marco Rubio—in the United States's decision to strike Venezuelan boats, according to anonymous sources as reported by The Guardian.
+Miller, through the council, assumed a leading role—sometimes exceeding that of secretary of state and national security adviser Marco Rubio—in the United States's decision to strike Venezuelan boats, according to anonymous sources as reported by The Guardian and the New York Times.
+Miller was also tasked with ensuring that federal departments do not take actions that could damage relations with China, as reported by the Financial Times.

 Views

-Miller's politics have been described as far-right, anti-immigration, and white nationalist.
+Miller's politics have been described as far-right, and anti-immigration.
+Author Jean Guerrero characterized his agenda as white nationalist.
 Miller began identifying with ideologies associated with conservatism in the seventh grade.
 Former high school classmates of Miller speculated to The New York Times that Miller enjoyed contrarianism and confrontations.
-The conservative political commentator Larry Elder told the Times that Miller had read Ayn Rand and The Federalist Papers in high school.
+The conservative political commentator Larry Elder told The New York Times that Miller had read Ayn Rand and The Federalist Papers in high school.
 According to his former dormmates at Duke University, Miller described himself as a libertarian.
 Miller supported Donald Trump running for president as early as 2014.
 In July 2020, the Southern Poverty Law Center added Miller to its database of extremists.
 After Barack Obama spoke at the 2020 Democratic National Convention, Miller referred to him as "one of the worst presidents, if not the worst president, in U.S. history."
-According to the Times, Miller "has strongly held opinions about even minor matters, like men's fashion".